-Students Students must obtain 5 GCSEs at grade 4 or above, including English Language, and at least a grade 5 in GCSE Photography.
-Students with a grade 4 at GCSE are required to present an additional portfolio of independent studies, for consideration.
+Students Students must obtain 5 GCSEs at grade 4 or above, including English Language.

-The course involves practical photographic work covering topics such as portraiture, landscape, stilllife, documentary, and experimental imagery.
+The course involves practical photographic work covering topics such as portraiture, landscape, still-life, documentary, and experimental imagery.
 The course usually focusses on digital recording of photographs and the necessity to understand and employ the use of formal photographic elements prior to digital manipulation through the use of Adobe Photoshop.
 The appreciation and study of the work of photographers and artists is an essential aspect of developing photographic ideas and runs parallel to your own creative development.
 You will learn how to make effective use of a camera according to circumstances and intentions and how to compose and refine photographic images.
 Whilst modern mobile phones are an acceptable means of recording you will be expected to learn how to and use a DSLR.
 The ability to undertake photographic assignments regularly out of College teaching hours is essential as this forms the basis of the Personal Investigation.